KuniFami-Soft-Studio/form-mirror-pro-pc/README.md

 ## English

 Form Mirror Pro is a high-performance web-based application designed for sports or skill practice.
 It allows you to overlay your own camera feed with a reference video, making it easier to analyze and improve your movements.
+Perfect your form for dance, golf, tennis, yoga, and all types of sports!

 ### 🌟 Key Features
 - **Synchronized Display**: View the reference video and your camera side-by-side or overlaid (Ghost mode).